 - from the PDCP sequence number reported under a) above within the same frame, as well as from the most recently reported PDCP sequence number(s) of all other E-RABs established for the UE;

 - as the momentary desired buffer sizes, independent of buffer sizes indicated in the past.

+NOTE: In some implementation, the node hosting PDCP and the corresponding node may jointly associate some time period for the desired buffer size, where the quotient of the desired buffer size and the associated time period is reflective of the Uu rate of the corresponding node.

 - is allowed to remove the buffered PDCP PDUs according to the feedback of successfully delivered PDCP PDUs;